Advancing Middle School Teachers' Understanding of Proportional Reasoning for Teaching

 Researchers propose to develop an interactive, personalized computer-based professional development intervention to increase middle school teachers’ content knowledge of proportional reasoning and pedagogical content knowledge of proportional reasoning and, in turn, improve their students’ understanding of proportional reasoning.

-Research Design and Methods: During Years 1–3, the research team will iteratively develop and test the interventions.
-During Year 4, they will conduct a cluster randomized controlled pilot study with random assignment at the teacher level.
+During Years 1–3, the research team will iteratively develop and test the interventions.
+During Year 4, they will conduct a cluster-randomized controlled pilot study with random assignment at the teacher level.

 The control condition will be business as usual.

 Researchers will measure student learning using a form created from released items from the National Assessment of Education Progress (NAEP), Trends in Mathematics and Science (TIMSS), the Programme for International Student Assessment (PISA), and the two Common Core-aligned national assessments: PARCC, and Smarter Balanced.
 Teacher content knowledge of proportional reasoning will be measured by the Learning Mathematics for Teaching Project and a researcher-developed measure.
 Teacher pedagogical content knowledge will be measured by the Classroom Video Analysis Measure.
 Teacher mathematical quality of instruction will be measured by the Instructional Quality Assessment Assignment Tool.

 During the development process, researchers will use feedback from teachers, PD facilitators, mathematics coaches, and Advisory Board members to revise the intervention to improve its usability, feasibility, and effectiveness.
 For the pilot study, researchers will use multilevel modeling to examine changes in teachers’ content and pedagogical content knowledge and mathematical quality of instruction (compared with a control group), as well as changes in students’ mathematics achievement.